— About me, social media, and how to get in touch

-Since returning to London I've shown in several group and solo exhibitions, shortlisted twice for the National Open Art competition (2014 and 2016) and recently exhibited at the Cello Factory for The 83rd London Group Open (2017), selected to exhibit at the WAC Awards 2018 at The Bishops Palace in Wells.
-I have also been awarded this years New English Artist Club (2018-19) which will culminate in exhibiting in June 2019 at The Mall Galleries.
+Since returning to London I've shown in several group and solo exhibitions, shortlisted twice for the National Open Art competition (2014 and 2016) , selected to exhibit at the Cello Factory for The 83rd London Group Open (2017), selected to exhibit at the WAC Awards 2018 at The Bishops Palace in Wells.
+I have also been awarded a Drawing Scholarship with The New English Artist Club (2018-19) which will culminate in exhibiting in June 2019 at The Mall Galleries.

 My current work explores similar techniques used by the abstract expressionist Jackson Pollock, employing them figuratively, with a view to bringing disused technology back to life as works of art in themselves.